How to download your certificate of attendance

 Psychologists: AFCC is approved by the American Psychological Association to sponsor continuing education for psychologists.
 AFCC maintains responsibility for this program and its content.
 The program is eligible for up to 22.5 hours of continuing education for psychologists.
 All sessions are eligible except for Workshop 6 and 16.

-Mental Health Professionals: An application for continuing education approval from the National Association of Social Workers (NASW) will be submitted for up to 22.5 credits; however, individuals will need to verify approval with their credentialing or licensing boards.
+Mental Health Professionals: This program is approved by the National Association of Social Workers (Approval # 886478123-2755) for 22.5 continuing education contact hours.
+Workshops 7 and 13 are ineligible for credit.
+Please be aware that the following states do not accept National CE Approval Programs: Michigan, New Jersey, New York, North Carolina, and West Virginia.
+Social workers should verify approval with their credentialing or licensing boards.
 If you are a LMFT, LPC, or other mental health professional, you may use the AFCC Certificate of Attendance to verify attendance at conference sessions and apply for continuing education credits with your accrediting institution.

 *Registrants’ certificates of attendance will only include sessions attended live.